 While the library strives to provide volunteer opportunities for teens, there is no guarantee that teens will be able to complete a set number of hours in any given time.
 Therefore if you are required to complete community service hours within a certain time, it is recommend that you seek other volunteer opportunities (see below).

 The first step to becoming a Teen Volunteer is to join our Teen Advisory Group.
-This group meets one Monday a month.
+This group meets one Monday a month at 7 PM.
 Teens receive one hour of community service for every meeting attended.
-The next meeting is Monday, December 21 at 4:30 PM.
-However, TAG meeting will be moving to Mondays at 7 PM in January.
 The Teen Advisory Group helps plan library events (both for teens and younger children), talks about books, movies and more, all while snacking and chatting.
 TAG Members have the ability to sign up for other volunteer opportunities as they occur.
 This might be cleaning books or shelves, helping to prepare for children’s programs, decorating the room for a season or holiday, or anything else that comes up.

 If you are unable to attend TAG meetings, we have the ability to offer more hours in the summer.
 Applications for summer volunteering are accepted the first 2 weeks in May.
 More information will be available about this program closer to May.
 A parent must sign the Teen Volunteer's application form to give permission for the young person's service in the library.

 You can also earn community service by submitting video book reviews for the library's YouTube channel.
 Teens are encouraged to submit up to four reviews in a month and will earn 15 minutes of community service for each review.
 Reviews can be recorded at home, in the library or by BCAT.
 For more information, contact Nicole.
 To see video reviews by the staff, visit our YouTube Channel.

 If the library’s schedule doesn’t work for you here are a few websites and ideas for where else you might want to volunteer.